metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 The *allocations* fields is a map of object name and ip address that allow a user to specify a set of static allocations for some objects.

+The *namePrefix* contains the prefix used to name the Metal3IPAddress objects created.
+It must remain the same for a subnet, across updates or changes in the Metal3IPPool object to keep the existing leases.

 The *status* would contain a *lastUpdated* field with the timestamp of the last update.
 In case of an error during the allocation (pool exhaustion for example),